 Develop your study idea.

-• The Biostatistics, Epidemiology, Research Study Design (BERD) Center provides easily accessible epidemiological/study design and biostatistical consultations and collaborations.
-They can also advise on primary and secondary outcomes to be included in Clinical Trials.gov reporting.
+- The Biostatistics, Epidemiology, Research Study Design (BERD) Center provides epidemiological/study design and biostatistical consultations and collaborations.
+They can advise on primary and secondary aims to be included in Clinical Trials.gov reporting.

-• The Evaluation Service consults and collaborates to design program evaluations, often using surveys and qualitative methods.
+- The Program Evaluation Service consults and collaborates to design program evaluations, often using surveys and/or qualitative methods.

-• Regulatory Knowledge and Support (RKS) services expedite protocol development by assisting research teams with guidance on protocol optimization for regulatory compliance and consent requirements.
+- Regulatory Knowledge and Support (RKS) services expedite protocol development by advising research teams on protocol optimization for regulatory compliance and consent requirements.

-• Tufts CTSI also offers assistance with Data and Safety Monitoring Board (DSMB) charter development, setup, meetings and consultations.
+- Tufts CTSI offers assistance with Data and Safety Monitoring Board (DSMB) charter development, setup, meetings and consultations.

-• The Recruitment and Retention Support Unit (RRSU) provides customized recruitment services, including advice and support to develop recruitment plans, strategies for identifying eligible participants, and recruitment strategies.
+- The Recruitment and Retention Support Unit (RRSU) provides customized recruitment services, including advice and support to develop recruitment plans and strategies for identifying and recruiting eligible participants.

-• OVPR: the Tufts CTSI Research Development Specialist also assists with grant proposal development and identifying the most relevant funding mechanisms with a specific interest in the development of large multi-center grant proposals across Tufts CTSI partners.
+- The Tufts Office of the Vice Provost for Research (OVPR) and the Tufts CTSI Research Development Specialist assists with grant proposal development and identifying the most relevant funding mechanisms with a specific interest in the development of large multi-center grant proposals across Tufts CTSI partners.

 Assess study feasibility.

-• Informatics provides cohort discovery services to identify study populations based on inclusion/exclusion criteria.
+- Informatics provides cohort discovery services to identify potential study populations within Tufts Medicine based on inclusion/exclusion criteria.

 Find collaborators.